CMUChimpsLab/urban_analytics/analyze/home_work/README.txt

 pull_out_tweets.py took all the users from twitter_home_work_clean from the db, got all their tweets, and stuck them in a json file (tweets.json).

+fix_caps.py just goes through everyone in twitter_home_work_clean.csv and looks up their username so we can find the correct capitalization of it.

+get_bins.py pulls out a histogram of each user's tweets, binned into 3 lat/lon digit bins.